xchem/xchem-align/README.md

 The following tools are being created, or planned.
 They typically are run in the order described.

-To run the tools you should follow the **Building and Contributing** notes above or create a run-time environment based on **Python 3.10** using the `pyproject.toml` file in a clone of this repository: -
+To run the tools you should follow the **Getting started (contributing)** notes above or create a suitable run-time environment based on **Python 3.10** using the `pyproject.toml`
+file: -

+    python -m venv venv
+    source venv/bin/activate

     pip install .

 ### 1. Copier